matthewmueller/events/Readme.md

 ### Events#unbind([el], [event], [fn]);

 Unbind events.
 If no `fn` is given all functions `event` will be unbound.
 If no `event` is given, all  functions for all events will be unbound.
+If no `el` is passed through, unbind assumes `this.el`.

 ## TODO